-The Board has overall responsibility for assessing major risks directly associated with the Company's business plan and growth strategies and oversees the mitigation of identified risks.
-Management is responsible for the assessment and management of the Company's day-to-day operational risks which include the creation of appropriate risk management policies and procedures.
-Further, management is responsible for informing the Board of the Company's most significant risks and the proposed strategies for managing those risks.
+The Board oversees the Company's risk profile and management's processes for assessing and managing risks associated with the Company's business operations and strategies.
+Management is responsible for the assessment and management of the Company's risks which include the creation of appropriate risk management policies and procedures.
+Further, management informs the Board of the Company's most significant risks and the proposed strategies for managing those risks.

-The Board regularly reviews the Company's strategic business plans with management.
-In doing so, the Board analyzes the human resource, technological, economic and competitive risks within the manufactured housing industry.
+The Board oversees the Company's business plans.
 The Board also provides oversight of risk through its standing committees:

 - The Audit Committee reports to the Board regarding the adequacy of the Company's risk management processes related to financial exposures and the steps management has taken to monitor and control such financial risks.
-To assist the Audit Committee in overseeing risk management, the Company's Director of Internal Audit is directly accessible by the Audit Committee and meets with it in executive session on a quarterly basis.
-The Company's Internal Audit team provides the Audit Committee with an assessment of the Company's financial risks, internal controls and a summary of all completed internal audits. - The Legal and Compliance Oversight Committee ("LCO") reports to the Board regarding the development and implementation of legal and compliance related programs.
-The General Counsel and Chief Compliance Officer directly interacts with the Legal and Compliance Oversight Committee and updates it quarterly about any legal and regulatory matters impacting the Company. - The Compensation Committee oversees risks associated with the compensation and incentives provided to our executive officers.
+To assist the Audit Committee in overseeing risk management, the Company's Director of Internal Audit meets regularly with the Audit Committee, including meeting with it in executive session on a quarterly basis.
+The Company's Internal Audit team provides the Audit Committee with an assessment of the Company's financial risks, internal controls and a summary of all completed internal audits. - The Legal and Compliance Oversight Committee reports to the Board regarding the development and implementation of legal and compliance related programs.
+The General Counsel & Chief Compliance Officer directly interacts with the Legal and Compliance Oversight Committee and updates it quarterly about legal and compliance programs and processes and regulatory matters impacting the Company. - The Compensation Committee oversees risks associated with the compensation and incentives provided to our executive officers.
 The Compensation Committee negotiates and approves employment agreements, severance agreements, and compensation arrangements of our executive officers.
-The Compensation Committee approves all grants of equity awards to employees.
-The Compensation Committee may, in its sole discretion, retain or obtain the advice of compensation consultants, outside legal counsel and other advisers and is directly responsible for overseeing the work of any such advisers. - The Corporate Governance and Nominating Committee advises the Board and management regarding, and oversees, the Company's governance, including the Board's selection of directors; develops and recommends to the Board corporate governance guidelines for the Company; and oversees the evaluation of the Board.

-The Board encourages management to promote a corporate culture that incorporates risk management into the Company's corporate strategy and day-to-day business operations.
-With the input of the Company's executive officers, the Board regularly assesses and analyzes the most likely areas of future risk to the Company.
+The Compensation Committee approves all grants of equity awards to employees. - The Corporate Governance and Nominating Committee advises the Board and management regarding, and oversees, the Company's governance, including the Board's selection of directors; develops and recommends to the Board corporate governance guidelines for the Company; and oversees the evaluation of the Board. - The Board expects management to promote a corporate culture that incorporates risk management into the Company's corporate strategy and day-to-day operations.
+The Board oversees management's assessment and management of likely areas of material risk.